opendatatrentino/semtext/docs/README.md

                 Sentence.of(0, 26, term)); // sentence spans the whole text
 ```

-Only `SemText` actually contains the text:
+Only `SemText` actually contains the text.
+To retrieve it from a span use `getText`:

 ```
 	assert "Garda lake".equals(semText.getText(term));